CryoCardiogram/perception-based-constraint-solving/readme.md

 [Download the data](https://rdr.kuleuven.be/dataset.xhtml?persistentId=doi:10.48804/3SUHHR) and follow instructions to extract it within a `data/` folder.

 Check that the data is correctly extracted by running `pytest` at project root level.
 Tests in `test_databuilder.py` should all pass.

+## Experiments

+Use `exp_joint_inf.py` to train a neural network (NN) and run an evaluation on the test.
+Trained NN are stored automatically in their respective subfolder under `output/`.
+You can [download](https://github.com/CryoCardiogram/perception-based-constraint-solving/releases/tag/v0.1.0) weights of pretrained backbone in the release and place them under a `weights/` folder to speed-up training.

+Use `exp_calibration.py` to calibrate a pretrained model.

+Run either of those scripts with the `--help` option for a detailed explanation about their usage.

+## Citation